-Students on the Valdez campus can apply for college housing as a single student or as a family student with a partner and/or children based on eligibility and availability.
-All housing application materials can be obtained on the PWSCC Student Services website.
-For more information, contact the Campus Life Coordinator at 834-1634, or by emailing firstname.lastname@example.org.
+Students at the Valdez college can apply for college housing as a single student or as a family student with a partner and/or children based on eligibility and availability.
+All housing application materials can be found here.
+For more information, contact the Campus Life Coordinator at 907-834-1634, or by emailing studentservices AT pwscc DOT edu.

 All student units are fully furnished with living room and dining room furniture.
 Kitchen appliances, including microwaves, are provided.
 Each resident is provided a personal twin-sized bed, mattress, desk, chair, dresser, and nightstand.
 Each bedroom has one closet, and additional shared closets are located in hallways.
 Local phone service, high speed wifi interet access, heat, water, and electricity are included in the rent.